The Clean Dishes Challenge: Battle of the Dishwasher Detergents

 What to do?
 As some of my blog readers mused over the past month about this new problem we were experiencing (apparently our stockpiles all ran out of the "good stuff" around the same time!)
 I started looking for answers.
 I had a few packages of phosphate-free Cascade and Cascade Complete geltabs that I'd picked up with coupons last year too, so I retired the underperforming Finish and gave both kinds of new Cascades a try.
 With both, I had disappointing results.
 Glasses were still cloudy, and dishes still had food stuck to them after the wash cycle.

 Next, I wanted to rule out the slim possibility that something was wrong with my good friend, Bosch.
 I needed some phosphate-based dishwasher detergent to run a few loads with and compare the results.
-And I did have a couple of loads' worth of the "good stuff" left.
-We had vacationed in Disney the previous year, and if you ever stay in one of the Disney villas that has a kitchen, you'll find that it's stocked with this:
+And I did have a couple of loads’ worth of the “good stuff” left.
+We had vacationed in Disney the previous year (2011,) andour Disney villa’s kitchen was stocked with this:

 Institutional Finish dishwasher detergent.
 When we checked out, there were a couple of packets left in our room, and I had brought them home along with the cute Mickey Mouse soaps that the kids like.
 This Finish contains 7.1% Sodium TriPolyPhosphate.
 I ran two loads using one packet for each load.
 And, when each load finished, I opened the dishwasher and was rewarded with a bleachy-clean scent and delightfully sparkling dishes.